 Catholic Homeschooling Conferences!

-You can click on any one of the conferences in the menu bar above to get more information about each specific conference.
-We may not have all of the details available yet, but if you sign up for our email updates, you will be the first to hear when information becomes available!
+You can click on any one of the conferences in the menu bar above to get more information about each specific conference, and if you sign up for our email updates, you will be the first to hear when information becomes available!
 We have a very easy form for you to fill out on the righthand side column of the website.
 Each conference has a different list, so be sure to sign up for whichever conferences you are interested in getting more information.

 Homeschool Conference Notes and Tips!